First published: April 2018 | Last Updated: July 2020

 Here is how it works:

-1 Dialogflow understand the user’s request and extracts structured information from their message
+1 Dialogflow understands the user’s request and extracts structured information from their message

 2 The structured information is sent to some code running on some web host which is maintained by the bot creator – this code is called a webhook